-We will explore the two research questions by focusing on two families, namely HERV-K HML-2 (hereafter called HK2) and HERV-H.
+With respect to HERVs we will explore the two research questions by focusing on two families, namely HERV-K HML-2 (hereafter called HK2) and HERV-H.

-HERV-K HML-2 (HK2), the most recently active family: We have shown that over the last 10 million years HERV replication activity appears to have slowed down within the human genome.
+HERV---K HML--2 (HK2), the most recently active family: We have shown that over the last 10 million years HERV replication activity appears to have slowed down within the human genome.
 We also showed that this can be at least partially attributed to the increase of our body size.
 The vast majority of HERVs in the human genome have acquired many deleterious mutations.
 The family that retained replication activity until at least 250,000 years ago, as evidenced by multiple human specific insertions, and shows polymorphism within the human population is HK2, and for this reason some HK2 integrations are almost intact.
-Recently, we analyzed whole human genome sequencing (WGS) projects, identified 17 un-catalogued HK2 polymorphic integrations.
+Recently, we analyzed whole human genome sequencing (WGS) projects, identified 17 un---catalogued HK2 polymorphic integrations.
 Crucially, we found two of these integrations within gene introns, one within an intron of the RASGRF2 gene and one in the predicted Transmembrane Protein 117.

-HERV-H, the superspreader of the human genome: In 2012 we published a paper in PNAS showing that endogenous retroviruses, which lost their env genes and evolved into replicating intracellularly (effectively becoming retrotransposons) are more abundant than ERVs who continued to replicate via an extracellular life-cycle.
-HERV-H is such a superspreader family (or Mega-family) in the human genome.
-There is evidence that HERV-H had replication activity in the human genome within the last 10 million years, thus it is possible that some HERV-H integrations are polymorphic as it has been documented in 2 studies, but the extent and the role of HERV-H polymorphic integrations is unknown.
-We also showed that the apparent recent slow-down of retroviral activity in the human genome coincided with the exceptional deceleration of HERV-H activity.
-Crucially, HERV-H sequences have recently been shown to be part of long non-coding RNAs (IncRNA) playing a major role in the pluripotency of stem cells.
+HERV---H, the superspreader of the human genome: In 2012 we published a paper in PNAS showing that endogenous retroviruses, which lost their env genes and evolved into replicating intracellularly (effectively becoming retrotransposons) are more abundant than ERVs who continued to replicate via an extracellular life---cycle.
+HERV---H is such a superspreader family (or Mega---family) in the human genome.
+There is evidence that HERV---H had replication activity in the human genome within the last 10 million years, thus it is possible that some HERV---H integrations are polymorphic as it has been documented in 2 studies, but the extent and the role of HERV---H polymorphic integrations is unknown.
+We also showed that the apparent recent slow---down of retroviral activity in the human genome coincided with the exceptional deceleration of HERV---H activity.
+Crucially, HERV---H sequences have recently been shown to be part of long non---coding RNAs (IncRNA) playing a major role in the pluripotency of stem cells.

-To summarise, HK2 and HERV-H provide a good starting point to explore the pathophysiologic effects of ERVs in humans because: 1) they cover the range of ERV evolutionary strategies: the reinfecting family (HK2) with full-length retroviral coding capacity and the retrotransposing Megafamily (HERV-H) with partial retroviral coding capacity, 2) at least one of them is polymorphic with respect to integrations, 3) We have shown that ERV replication activity poses a deleterious burden to the host which scales-up with body size; more specifically our model predicts that families which, like HK2 and HERV-H, have retained their replication activity until very recently are more likely to be virulent.
+To summarise, HK2 and HERV---H provide a good starting point to explore the pathophysiologic effects of ERVs in humans because: 1) they cover the range of ERV evolutionary strategies: the re-- infecting family (HK2) with full---length retroviral coding capacity and the retrotransposing Mega--- family (HERV---H) with partial retroviral coding capacity, 2) at least one of them is polymorphic with respect to integrations, 3) We have shown that ERV replication activity poses a deleterious burden to the host which scales---up with body size; more specifically our model predicts that families which, like HK2 and HERV---H, have retained their replication activity until very recently are more likely to be virulent.

 We will screen human WGS data and identify uncatalogued integrations using our previously described bioinformatics approach.
 Briefly, our approach analyzes sequence reads to find evidence in support of integrations that exist in the WGS data but not in the human reference genome.
-The pipeline includes 3 steps to prove that an ERV is integrated in a specific location, the final step being the visual inspection of the alignment of sequence reads spanning the integration site and part of the retroviral LTR.
-We have shown that this approach is more accurate than other algorithms alone (e.g. Retroseq), which tend to provide false positive integrations compared to the human reference genome.
+The pipeline includes multiple steps to prove that a ME is integrated in a specific location.